RodolfoJSCampos/hairsense/documentation/commits-pattern.md

 ### Commit Messages

-The commits in this repository follow a pattern inspired by the Google standard.
+The commits in this repository follow a pattern inspired by the Google patterns.
 Google uses a semantic commit message convention that includes specific types of commits, such as:

 - **feat**: Addition of a new feature.
 - **fix**: Bug fix.